-Join Justin Reznick for an in-depth discussion in this video The flamingo sculpture in Chicago's Federal Plaza, part of Architectural Photography in Chicago: A Fine Art Approach.
+Join Justin Reznick for an in-depth discussion in this video The flamingo sculpture in Chicago's Federal Plaza, part of Architectural Photography: A Fine Art Approach.

 - We're here at the Federal Plaza in Chicago,…and we have a sculpture called the Flamingo…by Alexander Calder, this was built in 1974.…Now I've seen many images of this online,…and I thought, you know is there something I can do…different, something I can do unique to stand out…from all the images of this really fantastic sculpture here.…So a couple days ago I came and walked around.…And I used a couple different lenses,…and I tried reflections, I tried putting a black building…in the background, maybe sky, maybe a person.…

 So it was really about exploring what works,…what's interesting.…And what I came away with was,…this is gonna be a really cool multiple exposure photograph.…So let's go into how to do that.…